clarencedo/parser/README.md

-# This repo was created for learning interpreter principles
-A fake interpreter implemented by Golang, just for learning
+# A fake interpreter implemented by Golang